zalo3102/Master-Thesis/README.md

 - CODIGO_TFM.ipynb – Main notebook containing the primary code used to obtain the results.
 Intended for Google Colab; adjust .csv file paths as needed.

-- output_v2.csv – Dataset for the first problem: small quantum-simulated water molecule.

-- OCM_dataset.csv – Dataset for the second problem: large-scale methane oxidative coupling (OCM) reactions.
+- datasets/ - Folder containing the raw datasets used in the project.

 - docs/ – Folder containing the full Master’s thesis in PDF format, including methodology, theoretical background, results, figures, and detailed analyses.
 ## Contents